HCL Z Abend Investigator

 Viewing fault reports from a history file

-An additional path to achieve the same result is to open the context menu over a fault entry row, and select Reanalyze.
+from the context menu on a fault entry row, select Reanalyze.

 Viewing fault reports from the Zowe Explorer Jobs tree